 Welcome to the website of Montreal writer, journalist, editor, and lecturer Elaine Kalman Naves.
 Elaine was born in Hungary, and grew up in Budapest, London, and Montreal.
-For many years she was literary columnist for the Montreal Gazette, and is the author of seven books.
+For many years she was literary columnist for the Montreal Gazette, and is the author of eight books.
 Among them are the award-winning memoirs Journey to Vaja: Reconstructing the World of a Hungarian-Jewish Family and Shoshanna's Story: A Mother, A Daughter, and the Shadows of History.
 Elaine's other books include: The Writers of Montreal; Putting Down Roots: Montreal's Immigrant Writers; Storied Streets: Montreal in the Literary Imagination (co-written with Bryan Demchinsky); and Robert Weaver: Godfather of Canadian Literature.
 Elaine is a frequent contributor to CBC Radio's Ideas, where her most recent project was about the great 19th-century Montreal photographer, William Notman.
 Elaine's honours include a Canadian Literary Award for Personal Essay, two Quebec Writers' Federation prizes for non-fiction, and two Jewish Book Awards for Holocaust Literature.
-Her new book, Portrait of a Scandal: The Abortion Trial of Robert Notman, shed light on a secret page in Canadian history.
+Her 2013 book, Portrait of a Scandal: The Abortion Trial of Robert Notman, shed light on a secret page in Canadian history.
 The Book of Faith, Elaine’s latest title, is her first novel.
 The book was published in September by Linda Leith Publishing.